Z3Prover/z3/README-CMake.md

 ### Visual Studio

+Visual Studio 19 comes with integrated support for CMake.
+It suffices to open the (z3) folder where this file and the Z3 project CMakeLists.txt resides, and Visual Studio does the rest.

+For legacy versions of Visual Studio a process is as follows:
 For the Visual Studio generators you need to know which version of Visual Studio you wish to use and also what architecture you want to build for.

 We'll use the ``cmake-gui`` here as it is easier to pick the right generator but this can be scripted if need be.